 - Prevent remaining teeth from drifting out of position

-Bridges are usually made of porcelain bonded to precious metal.
+- Bridges are usually made of porcelain bonded to precious metal.
 Sometimes other non-precious metals are used in the base for strength.
 They are very much similar to the dental crown except for the matter that they replace the missing tooth also.
-Know more about the process of dental bridge in Tooth Replacement Options.

-Again, remember that the best way to determine which solution is right for you is to have a consultation with our dental experts.
+The best way to determine the right solution for you is to have a consultation with our dental experts.